-In accordance with the requirements of Section 14A of the Exchange Act and the related rules of the SEC, we are providing our stockholders the opportunity to vote on an advisory (non-binding) resolution, commonly known as a "say-on-pay" resolution, to approve the compensation of our named executive officers as described in this Proxy Statement in the section titled "Executive Compensation," beginning on page 30, the compensation tables beginning on page 33 and any related narrative discussion contained in this Proxy Statement.
+In accordance with the requirements of Section 14A of the Exchange Act and the related rules of the SEC, we are providing our stockholders the opportunity to vote on an advisory (non-binding) resolution, commonly known as a "say-on-pay" resolution, to approve the compensation of our named executive officers as described in this Proxy Statement in the section titled "Executive Compensation," beginning on page 36, the compensation tables contained therein and any related narrative discussion contained in this Proxy Statement.
 This proposal gives our stockholders the opportunity to express their views on the design and effectiveness of our executive compensation program.

 Our executive compensation program is designed to optimize our ability to attract, reward and retain the executive leadership required to execute our business strategy in direct alignment with the interests of our stockholders.
 This is accomplished through utilizing an appropriate, market competitive mix of short and long term compensation components that allow balanced leveraging of fixed and at-risk variable cash and equity compensation components.
-These components include annual base salaries, performance-based annual equity incentive plans along with inducement and ongoing performance-based equity grants applied equitably relative to geographic, role, and level of contribution and performance criteria.
-Under these programs, our executive officers are rewarded for the achievement of specific financial and business strategic goals, which are set to result in increased stockholder value.
-Accordingly, Mitek triangulates compensation levels and mix at the time of hiring, and on an ongoing basis based upon competitive market data, value of the role to the business, and relative individual performance contribution.
-Using both internal and external compensation data and advisory services to guide us relative to the regulatory and competitive landscape of our competitive market and proxy peer groups within the technology sector, Mitek will ensure alignment of compensation and rewards with its greatest opportunities and business outcomes.
-Please read the section below entitled "Executive Compensation" for additional details about our executive compensation programs, including information regarding the 2019 fiscal year compensation of our named executive officers.
+These components include annual base salaries, performance-based annual incentive plans along with inducement and ongoing time and performance-based equity grants.
+Compensation levels are determined and applied relative to location, role, level of contribution and related performance criteria.
+Under these programs, our executive officers are rewarded for the achievement of specific financial and business goals which are intended to result in increased stockholder value.
+Accordingly, Mitek triangulates compensation levels and mix at the time of hiring and on an ongoing basis based upon competitive market data, value of the role to the business, and relative individual performance contribution.
+Using both internal and external compensation data and advisory services to guide Mitek relative to the regulatory and competitive landscape of our competitive market and proxy peer groups within the technology sector to ensure alignment of compensation and rewards with our greatest opportunities and desired business outcomes.
+Please read the section below titled "Executive Compensation" for additional details about our executive compensation programs, including information regarding the 2022 fiscal year compensation of our named executive officers.

-We believe that the compensation of our named executive officers for the 2019 fiscal year was appropriate and reasonable and that our compensation policies and procedures are sound and support the best interests of our company and our stockholders.
+We believe that the compensation of our named executive officers for the 2022 fiscal year was appropriate and reasonable and that our compensation policies and procedures are sound and support the best interests of our company and our stockholders.
 Additionally, we believe that our compensation policies and procedures are effective in aligning the executives' long-term interests with those of our stockholders.